Abibubble/ms4-lead-shot-hazard/README.md

 ## Database Design

 This database uses a SQL database through PostgreSQL.
-It was originally built in a JSON file, [which can be found here](products/fixtures).
+They were originally built in JSON files, [which can be found here](products/fixtures).

 ### Categories Database